Bijan-K/AI-Tech-Checkpoint/README.md

 This list does not endorse anything or is competing with any other List.
 It simply wishes to be informative(for myself mostly).
 Also a lot of the information gathered here was extracted from the Bycloud youtube channel.[Definitely check out his YT channel](https://www.youtube.com/@bycloudAI).

+There is also an [AI News team on buttondown](https://buttondown.email/ainews) who make daily posts that summarizes all that has happened on AI discords/Twitters/reddits on that day.
+I recommend following them if you really want to keep up with what is going on.

 ---